- Title: President

 - Company: Mary Ann Green Communications

-Mary serves as a communications adviser on numerous remediation projects.
-Her work includes sites in West Virginia, New York, North Carolina, Ohio, Indiana, Illinois, New Jersey, Maryland and Montana.
+Ms. Green serves as a communications adviser on numerous remediation projects.
+Her work includes sites in West Virginia, New York, North Carolina, Ohio, Indiana, Illinois, New Jersey, Maryland, and Montana.
 Her efforts have helped to build communications programs that led to gaining support for the treatment of soil and groundwater issues.